Monday, July 1, 2019

 Yesterday was Augustiner Day.
 That is what the curators of Freiburg's Augustinermuseum call the annual fundraising day.

-The former premises of the Medieval monastery of the Ordo Canonicorum Regularium Sancti Augustini, secularized in 1806 under Napoleon's rule, served as stables for the Napoleon cavalry, the municipal theater, and later became the Augustinermuseum.
+The former premises of the Medieval monastery of the Ordo Canonicorum Regularium Sancti Augustini, secularized in 1806 under Napoleon's rule, served as stables for Napoleon's cavalry, the municipal theater, and later became the Augustinermuseum.

-At the beginning of the new century, Freiburg's city council - considering the art treasures that could not be displayed due to lack of space - voted to transform the existing premises into a museum of renown.
-They also decided to add new buildings but preserve the original structures of the monastery, even making them more apparent.
+At the beginning of the new century, Freiburg's city council, considering the art treasures that could not be displayed due to a lack of space, voted to transform the existing premises into a renowned museum.
+They also decided to add new buildings while preserving the monastery's original structures, even making them more apparent.

-Work started in 2004, comprising three phases in the construction, ensuring a continuous operation of the museum.
-The final stage was planned to finish in 2020, the year of the 900th anniversary of the city.
+Work started in 2004, comprising three phases of construction, ensuring continuous operation of the museum.
+The final stage was planned to be completed in 2020, the year of the city's 900th anniversary.

-It happened in the spring of this year that part of the wooden structure was found to be infested by molds and fungi.
+In the spring of this year, part of the wooden structure was found to be infested with mold and fungi.
 To remedy the situation, more money is needed, but above all, the grand opening of the new Augustinermuseum will not be celebrated before 2021.

 Opening of the Augustinertag at the Feierling-Biergarten.